PL

 We are pleased to announce that from issue 1/2025, Vol. 21, the journal “Paediatrics and Family Medicine” will be published in affiliation with the Faculty of Medicine at the University of Warsaw.
 This cooperation entails the reorganisation of the Editorial Board - it will be supplemented by employees of the University of Warsaw, expanding the thematic scope of the scientific problems discussed.
 New tasks will be assigned to the current members of the Editorial Board.

-At the same time, we present the Table of Contents of the first issue prepared in collaboration with the University of Warsaw, which will be published at the end of the first quarter.
+At the same time, we present the Table of Contents of the third issue prepared in collaboration with the University of Warsaw, which was published in July this year.

 We invite you to submit your papers and we look forward to further fruitful cooperation.